Builth Wells: Industry

-Many of the town's buildings, including the 1876 Market Hall, were built from stone from Llanelwedd Quarry.
-Much of the facing and other dressed stone used in the construction of the Elan Valley dams was also quarried here.
-The quarry produced the first occurrence of laumontite in Wales.
-The quarry is operated by Hanson Aggregates.
+Llanelwedd Quarry was the source of the stone used in many of Builth's buildings, and in the dams along the Elan Valley.
+The quarry was the source of the first laumontite mined in Wales.
+It is operated by Hanson Aggregates.

 Transport

 The town is served by Builth Road railway station on the Heart of Wales Line, which is located just over 2 miles to the north-west.
 The more central (Builth Wells) railway station on the Mid-Wales Railway was opened in 1864, and closed with the line in 1962 – actually before the Beeching Axe.
 It was located across the river, next to the present showground.

 A dedicated cycle route linking the town with Swansea (NCR 43) has been proposed and a 13-mile section of the route from Swansea has already been developed.

 One of the main Wales north-south trunk roads, the A483, passes through the town, using the former railway route.
 As of June 2009 part of this road, along with the other main route through town (A470), is the subject of a transport study by the Welsh Assembly to help alleviate traffic congestion in the town centre.

-The 18th-century bridge at Builth Wells carries heavy vehicles on the A470.
-It has six fine masonry spans, with relatively small round cutwaters, which are fitted on the upstream side with stout steel fenders to provide protection from debris.
-The centre of the bridge has a pedestrian refuge on each side.
-The bridge was built in 1775 and widened in 1925.
+The bridge at Builth Wells carries vehicles on the A470.
+It dates from the 18th-century and has six masonry spans, with small cutwaters on the upstream side.
+The centre of the bridge has two pedestrian refuges.
+It was built in 1775 and widened in 1925.
 The river here marks the boundary between the old counties of Breconshire and Radnorshire.